Stop spraying Laguna Hills with toxic pesticides

-Using toxic pesticides is a liability issue and moving to organic landscape management will protect the city from that liability as it shows we are doing everything we can to keep our community free of toxic pesticides and make resident health a priority.
+Using toxic pesticides is a liability issue as evidenced in a recent Roundup trial and moving to organic landscape management will protect the city from that liability as it shows we are doing everything we can to keep our community free of toxic pesticides and make resident health a priority.

-SIGN THIS PETITION to demonstrate to Laguna Hills city officials that you want to stop the use of toxic pesticides in our community green spaces and hardscapes, and implement safe, cost effective and organic practices.
+SIGN THIS PETITION to demonstrate to Laguna Hills leaders that you want to stop the use of toxic pesticides in our community green spaces and hardscapes, and implement safe, cost effective and organic practices.